bellegis/ol-boiler/README.md

 # OpenLayers boilerplate template
+This is a boilerplate template for building an OpenLayers web app.
+It contains a directory setup and displays a basic web map.

+## Get started
 To download the dependencies this project needs, open a new terminal at this folder and run `npm install`.

 To view a working copy locally, run `npm start`, and type URL `localhost:1234` into a web browser.